What is low-code/no-code application development?

 How is low-code/no-code app development used?

 According to a recent Gartner survey, LCNC platforms will be used in more than 65% of application developments worldwide by 2024.
 This comes with a steep 165% projected growth rate every two years.
-When businesses begin to use LCNC tools, the number – and sophistication – of citizen users swiftly grows as people begin to realise the benefit of fast and accurate app development across almost any area of any business.
+When businesses begin to use LCNC tools, the number – and sophistication – of citizen users swiftly grows as people begin to realize the benefit of fast and accurate app development across almost any area of any business.

 Here are some examples: